New Yorkshire chairman praises Rafiq for speaking out on racism

 While he revealed he had yet not been fully able to digest Yorkshire's report into Rafiq's allegations, Patel said: "What I've seen so far does feel uncomfortable.
 It makes me feel the process wasn't as well completed as it should have been."

-Patel said he would release the report to those who had a "legal interest" rather than simply make it public.
+Patel added he would release the report to those who had a "legal interest" rather than simply make it public.

-This would include, he explained, the Equality and Human Rights Commission and the chairman of a parliamentary committee that is expected to hear testimony from Rafiq and several senior Yorkshire figures on November 16.
+This would include a parliamentary committee that is expected to hear testimony from Rafiq and several senior Yorkshire figures on November 16.

 Patel said he had spoken with Rafiq for six-and-a-half hours since his appointment as chairman on Friday.